top of page

 Monitoring

-Biological Control Monitoring
+Monitoring Biological Control

 The effectiveness of leafy spurge biological control in the Yampa River Basin cannot be quantified without a long-term monitoring program.
 The YRLSP’s efforts towards establishing a biological control monitoring program began in 2018, with the research and compilation of all available records for "legacy" (prior to 2018) leafy spurge biological control releases in Moffat and Routt counties.
 The location and year of release for over 40 legacy sites were identified.
 For most of these release sites we also have additional information regarding the type and quantity of insects that were released.